WASHINGTON -- They are fuzzy about some issues, but the Republican presidential candidates leave little doubt about where they stand on gun rights.

 Mitt Romney, after backing some gun control measures in Massachusetts, now presents himself as a strong Second Amendment supporter.

 President Barack Obama, on the other hand, is virtually silent on the issue.

-The result is that while Republicans are more than happy to talk up their support for gun rights, Obama may barely be heard from on the issue at all.
+The result is that while Republicans are more than happy to talk up their support for gun rights, Obama may barely be heard from on the issue.

 Given that history, the NRA expects to see Obama treading carefully on guns through 2012.

-But the NRA outspends gun-control groups by wide margins, and analysts say that when it comes time to vote, the gun issue is more likely to motivate gun rights activists than gun control supporters.
+The NRA outspends gun control groups by wide margins, and analysts have said that when it comes time to vote, the gun issue is more likely to motivate gun rights activists than gun control supporters.